Hayes and Harlington (constituency): History

 The seat since its 1950 creation has in most elections been quite heavily Labour-voting in relative terms (as with its predecessor in the post war years).
 In 1981 its Labour MP, Neville Sandelson, defected to the now Liberal-merged Social Democratic Party.
 (Note: This splinter movement was in part formed from the Labour Party Conference vote, adopted by MPs to oppose the Common Market eight years after the UK joining the European Communities.)
-Sandelson stood for election for the new party in 1983 which led to a three-way split in the vote which enabled Conservative Terry Dicks to gain the seat in 1983 and retain it in the next two General Elections on marginal majorities (in 1992 being only 53 votes).
+In 1983, Sandelson stood for election for the new party, which led to a three-way split in the vote and enabled Conservative Terry Dicks to gain the seat.
+Dicks retained it in the next two General Elections on marginal majorities (in 1992 being only 53 votes).
 In 1997, the seat swung heavily back to the Labour candidate McDonnell with his +17.5% swing exceeding that nationally (10% average swing).
 McDonnell's majorities have ranged between 21.1% and 41.6% of the votes cast.

 The constituency shared boundaries with the Hayes and Harlington electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.
 John McDonnell held the seat from 1981 to 1986.

 Boundaries

+Historic

 Map that gives each named seat and any constant electoral success for national (Westminster) elections for Middlesex, 1955 to 1974.

 1950–1974: The Urban District of Hayes and Harlington.

 1974–1983: The London Borough of Hillingdon wards of Belmore, Frogmore, Hayes, South, and Yeading.

 1983–2010: The London Borough of Hillingdon wards of Barnhill, Botwell, Charville, Crane, Harlington, Heathrow, Townfield, Wood End, and Yeading.

 2010–2024: The London Borough of Hillingdon wards of Barnhill, Botwell, Charville, Heathrow Villages, Pinkwell, Townfield, West Drayton, and Yeading.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of: